batupaksoy01/ExchangeApp/README.md

 ```

 ## GET /api/conversions
-Returns the list of conversions that were saved to database by the POST mehod described above.
+Description: Returns the list of conversions that were saved to database by the POST mehod described above.
 Supports pagination.
+<br /> Return Type: `List<ConversionDto>`
+<br /> Params:

 |          Name | Required |  Type   | Default Value                                                                                                                                                            |
 | -------------:|:--------:|:-------:|----------------